FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 ### Using the configuration file

-You can add, remove, or modify roles or privileges in the `role-smp.conf` sample file delivered in `runtime/conf/` directory.
+You can add, remove, or modify roles or privileges in the role-smp.conf sample file delivered in runtime/conf/ directory.
 After adding or modifying a role or privilege, you must interpret the configuration file.

 ### Using the user interface

-In the {{< TransferCFT/transfercftname  >}} UI, access the General Configuration pane and select either **Privileges** or **Roles**.
+In the Transfer CFT{{< TransferCFT/transfercftname  >}} UI, access the General Configuration pane and select either **Privileges** or **Roles**.
 Options include creating, deleting, modifying, or cloning a role or privilege.